1895 Chicago Athletic Association football team: October 26: Newton AC

 In the first contest of C.A.A's trip east, the Athletics edged the men of Newton AC in the closing seconds of the first half.
 Under the watchful eyes of 2800 spectators, CAA had the ball on Newton's 5 yard line, with 35 seconds to go.
-First, second, and third down went by with no gain for the Chicago AA Eleven.
-With 10 seconds remaining, it was still Chicago's possession, and with one last shove at the Newton Defensive Line, Full Back Brown rolled into the endzone over a mass of players, achieving a walk-off touchdown and subsequent PAT.
-The game could've been won in the first half, had Chicago AA not fumbled on the Newton AC 4 yard line, but besides that the game was close and both sides held up well.
+First, second, and third down went by with no gain for the Chicago AA eleven.
+With 10 seconds remaining, it was still Chicago's possession, and with one last shove at the Newton defensive line, fullback Brown rolled into the endzone over a mass of players, achieving a walk-off touchdown and subsequent PAT.
+The game could have been won in the first half, had Chicago AA not fumbled on the Newton AC 4 yard line, but besides that the game was close and both sides held up well.
 Stevenson was the center of attention for the Athletics, holding the line firm and knocking back Newton's star player, Mr. Draper, numerous times throughout the contest.
 Brown also had a good game, and Bartl got injured.

 October 29: MIT

 CAA crushed the MIT engineers at their own field in Cambridge, MA.
 The two teams were in poor condition, but MIT was worse, having six substitutes starting, instead of their more experienced players.
 The football teams had also played a tie game in 1894, where both organizations were in their prime.
 Slater was yet again a star player, pulling off 3 touchdowns, while Hadden played well in his new right tackle position, and scored 3 touchdowns himself.
 Brown also had a great day, going 7 for 8 in PATs, with 2 touchdowns of his own.
 Other players that put points on the board for CAA was Thomas with two and Huddelston with one.
 With 4 minutes left to play the game was called, as MIT had absolutely no chance of recovering the deficit, and were thoroughly defeated.

 October 31: The Philadelphia Inquirer named Chicago AA,"strongest eleven in the west, college or otherwise."
 The game against Penn decided to be at 3:00 in the afternoon, with an admission of 50 cents, and an extra 25 for reserved seating.
-It would be played at Penn's own Franklin Field, on the corner of 33rd and spruce streets.
+It would be played at Penn's own Franklin Field, on the corner of 33rd and Spruce streets.
 The last time the Chicago Athletic Association played the Pennsylvania Quakers, it was 1892, and the situation at hand was remarkably similar to that of the 1895 contest.
 Penn was 10–0, having shut out 9 and outscored their opponents 349 to 6.
 Chicago lost that contest 10 to 12, but was the first opponent of the season to scored double digits against the Quakers.